Have you ever been involved with ice cream?

 Just because ice cream credit cards broke your heart a time or two, doesn’t mean you can’t find the right fit for you.

 I’m a hopeless romantic.
-30 day grace periods, 0% interest and travel bonus points are the way to my heart!
+30 day grace periods, 0% interest, and travel bonus points are the way to my heart!

 Select one credit card you think you might be able to fall in love with.
 You don’t have to use it, or apply right away.
 Just keep it on your radar.

-Disclaimer Notice: As a friendly reminder, I am not an attorney nor certified financial advisor.
+Disclaimer Notice: As a friendly reminder, I am not an attorney nor certified financial planner.
 I don’t even get to play one on TV.
 Therefore, the information within this article and website is provided for informational purposes only.
 Please consult with the proper legal or financial professional before taking action.
 Deciding to take a stab at things without proper consultation is at your own risk, beautiful.

 Founder & Managing Director